 Sure, almost every kid has a bike, but what sort of bike does your tween need?
 Getting a mountain bike to conquer the trails as they race with their peers will be an excellent sport for your adventurous tween.
 Learn to master how the gears work in your favor and control your speed from flat roads to hills.

 A camping trip is great tween fun, even for a night.
-The fun-filled adventure in a new environment and setting make it a great outdoor activity for all your family.
+The fun-filled adventure in a new environment and setting makes it a great outdoor activity for all your family.

 Outdoor fun doesn’t get more simple for tweens than flying a kite.
 Sure it sounds easy, until they’ve gotta go it alone!